National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Estimated Number of Respondents: 8.

-Estimated Time per Response: For permit applications: one and one-half hours for an application for a directed fishery; two hours for a joint venture application, and 45 minutes for a transshipment permit.
-For fishing activity reporting: 6 minutes for a joint venture report; 30 minutes per day for joint venture recordkeeping; and 71/2 minutes per day for recordkeeping by transport vessels.
+Estimated Time per Response: For permit applications: One and one half hours for an application for a directed fishery; two hours for a joint venture application, and 45 minutes for a transshipment permit.
+For fishing activity reporting: 6 minutes for a joint venture report; 30 minutes per day for joint venture record-keeping; and 7.5 minutes per day for record-keeping by transport vessels.
 For weekly reports, 30 minutes per response.
 For foreign vessel and gear identification marking: 15 minutes per marking.

 Estimated Total Annual Burden Hours: 82.